Pipette: Posture and injuries

 Unlike traditional axial pipettes, ergonomic pipetting can affect posture and prevent common pipetting injuries such as carpal tunnel syndrome, tendinitis and other musculoskeletal disorders.
 To be "ergonomically correct" significant changes to traditional pipetting postures are essential, like:

 minimizing forearm and wrist rotations, keeping a low arm and elbow height and relaxing the shoulders and upper arms.

 Pipette stand

 Typically the pipettes are vertically stored on holder called pipette stands.
-In case of electronic pipettes, such stand can recharge their batteries.
-The most advance pipette stand can directly control electronic pipettes.
+In case of electronic pipettes, such stands can recharge their batteries.
+The most advanced pipette stands can directly control electronic pipettes.

 Alternatives

 An alternative technology, especially for transferring small volumes (micro and nano litre range) is acoustic droplet ejection.